MrJackSpade/RG35XXP-XFCE/README.md

 ## Installation

 1. Add the repository to TF1 (the internal SD card) in the directory `/Roms/APPS`.
+2. Insert the SD card into the device, then connect the device to WiFi.
+Packages are not included as part of the repo so WiFi is required for installation.
-2. Execute the app script `install_xfce.sh`.
+3. Execute the app script `install_xfce.sh`.
 This process may take ~5-10 minutes, after which the console will reboot.
-3. Navigate to the app "XFCE" and run it.
+4. Navigate to the app `XFCE` and run it.
 The UI will be in Chinese and sound won't work initially.
-4. Run the desktop item "Setup".
+5. Run the desktop item `Run Setup Script`.
 This will:
    - Correct the language
    - Update the OS
    - Fix the sound
    - Install a web browser
    - Perform other necessary configurations
-5. When clicking the setup script, a popup in Chinese will appear.
+6. When clicking the setup script, a popup in Chinese will appear.
 Select the first terminal option and then select the right option (O) to accept.
-6. The setup process will take ~20 minutes.
+7. The setup process will take ~20 minutes.
 The console will reboot when complete.

 > [!NOTE]
 > If the screen turns off during installation, it won't turn back on unless you use a physical mouse, as the D-pad doesn't trigger screen wake.